GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 ### Skipping the IPD selection page

-You can programmatically compose an authorization URL where you can pass as parameter the name of IDP to which you can send your users directly.
+You can programmatically compose an authorization URL where you can pass as parameter the name of IDP to which you want to send your users directly.
 This requires adding a custom authorization parameter to your Gluu Server.
 Visit [this section](#altering-flow-behaviour) to learn more.

-### Use the demo app
+### Using the demo app

 !!!
 Warning
     Demo app is a minimalistic web application developed with the sole purpose of showcasing how inbound SAML can be achieved with Passport.
 It is strongly discouraged to leave this app running indefinitely on a production server.